Abandoned Town, Capricorn

 When the major had reiterated that they were to take on the Ophiuchian Agents sent down to handle the border conflict, Werner respectfully asked if this had been an order from the general.
 The major had responded with a sigh of disappointment.

 Werner’s unit had responded as expected when he’d gathered them inside to brief them.
-Stein had been the first to complain and pointed out that going against the peacekeepers was even too insane for him, while Fischer had followed up with asking if this was something the generals approved of.
+Stein had been the first to complain and pointed out that going against the peacekeepers was even too insane for him, while Fischer had followed up with asking if the order was something the generals approved of.
 Werner had simply repeated what the major had told him, although he’d voiced his understanding of their concerns.

-He left the cabin to clear his head and ordered Stein and Gilbert to guard the building holding the prisoners and restrict access to the soldiers Ersatz had brought with him.
+He had left the cabin to clear his head and ordered Stein and Gilbert to guard the building holding the prisoners and restrict access to the soldiers Ersatz had brought with him.
 He then ordered Kleine to keep an eye on the cabin holding the modified conductors.

-Werner approached them swiftly and was greeted with salutes by Gilbert and Stein and an ogle by the other soldier.
+Werner had approached them swiftly and was greeted with salutes by Gilbert and Stein and an ogle by the other soldier.

 “What is the meaning of this?”
 Werner had pressed.

 Stein had responded first, jabbing a finger in the unknown soldier’s direction.
-“This bastard keeps insisting to go in even though I told him it was the lieutenant’s orders!
-He’s just a private!
+“This bastard keeps insisting to go in even though I told him it was the oberleutnant’s orders!
+He’s just a landser!
 Who do you think you are?”
 Stein edged forward and pushed the soldier backward.
 “Now that I think about it, I don’t recognize you at all.
 What are you—a newbie?
 What division do you serve with?”

+Gilbert had frozen, staring.
 “What do you think you’re—”